Did you know that taking regular short breaks from work gives your employees 60% better odds of feeling energized and, thus, more productive?

-To prevent paying for the unauthorized longer breaks, the employer should set the length of breaks precisely and inform employees that any unauthorized extension will be considered against the company rules and disciplined.
+To prevent paying for the unauthorized longer breaks, the employer should precisely set the length of breaks and inform employees that any unauthorized extension will be considered against company rules and disciplined.

 Furthermore, the federal wage and hour law treats meal breaks differently from coffee or snack breaks.
 As they serve a different purpose, lunch breaks are not considered working time and are thus unpaid.

-Staff who work shifts longer than 10 hours are entitled to a second meal break, not shorter than 30 minutes.
-If both the employer and employee agree, they may waive this break, but only if the shift is not longer than 12 hours.
+Staff whose workday is longer than 10 consecutive hours of work are entitled to a second meal break, not shorter than 30 minutes.

-When creating your employee breaks policy, you should check all the relevant federal and state legislation, as well as any potential collective agreements to ensure the policy is not in breach.
+PRO TIP: When creating your employee breaks policy, you should check all the relevant federal and state legislation with the U.S. Department of Labor, as well as any potential collective agreements, to ensure the policy is not in breach.

 When offered by an employer, the meal break typically lasts 30 minutes or longer.
 During this time, an employee is considered off-duty, and the employer doesn’t have to count the break in total work time or pay for it.